Sheena Easton: 1996–1999: Freedom and Colors of Christmas Tour

-1999–2013: Fabulous, Re-issues
+1999–2013: Fabulous and re-issues

-In 1999 New York based One Way Records reserved the rights to release all of Easton's EMI-America catalog.
+In 1999 New York–based One Way Records reserved the rights to release all of Easton's EMI-America catalogue.
 For the first time in the US, No Sound But a Heart was released, 12 years after the album was made available elsewhere.
 All of Easton's EMI back catalogue (with another exception of her Spanish-language album Todo Me Recuerda a Ti) was re-released and remastered with bonus tracks, incorporating B-sides and remixes.

-Universal Japan released Best Ballads, a disc of ballads from her six previous albums from her MCA catalog with the exception of "For Your Eyes Only" for the Japanese market that failed to chart.
+Universal Japan released Best Ballads, a disc of ballads from her six previous albums from her MCA catalogue with the exception of "For Your Eyes Only" for the Japanese market that failed to chart.

 She also signed an album contract with Universal International UK and attempted a comeback with Fabulous (2000), an album of classic disco covers.
 The first single, "Giving Up, Giving In", reached UK number 54, and the album charted at UK number 185.
 A second single, a cover of Donna Summer's hit "Love is in Control", with double A-side "Don't Leave Me This Way", was withdrawn.
 This was to be Easton's last album release to date.
 The album was released throughout Europe, Japan, Australia, and Argentina but not in the US.
 In Australia, "Fabulous" was released 24 February 2001 and Easton was asked to perform songs from the album to close out 2001 Sydney Gay and Lesbian Mardi Gras ceremonies.

 In 2003, Easton contributed vocals to "If You're Happy", a cover for a Japanese disc called Cover Morning Musume-Hello Project.
 She also began to host Vegas Live, a talk show with Clint Holmes (later replaced by Brian McKnight).
 In 2004, she was inducted into the Casino Legends Hall of Fame at the Tropicana Resort & Casino.

+Easton also contributed vocals to "What You Are" and "Eclipse of Time", two songs from the 2007 video game Lost Odyssey.